-The AECC has identified a set of key issues, six of which were prioritized for study, as shown in Figure 2.
+The AECC has identified a set of key issues, eight of which were prioritized for study, as shown in Figure 2.

 Figure 2.
-Six key issues addressed by this technical report.
+Eight key issues addressed by this technical report.

-- Edge Data Offloading Cellular access is an important network access method for Connected Vehicles.
-Traditional Cellular Networks are designed to have a data gateway, through which all data to and from the Connected Vehicle will need to pass.
+- Edge Data Offloading Cellular access is an important network access method for connected vehicles.
+Traditional cellular networks are designed to have a data gateway, through which all data to and from the connected vehicle will need to pass.
 The traditional approach creates a bottleneck and can prevent the efficient routing of data traffic into the distributed computing architecture.
-Discussion of this key issue describes how Cellular Networks can support the offloading of data to appropriate local computing infrastructure in an efficient and flexible manner. - 2.
-MSP Server Selection Mobility Service application instances are expected to make use of the capabilities of the distributed computing architecture.
-As application instances will be distributed across both Edge and Centralized computing infrastructure, this brings a new challenge for Connected Vehicles - how to determine which is the most appropriate Mobility Service instance to communicate with.
-Discussion of this key issue describes how Connected Vehicles will be able to select and use Mobility Service instances. - 3.
-Vehicle System Reachability Connected Vehicles exhibit very different usage patterns and encounter more challenging connectivity conditions than most typical mobile devices such as smartphones.
-With vehicle manufacturers responsible for globally distributed fleets of vehicle with heterogeneous network coverage, discussion of this key issue describes how Connected Vehicles can be contacted across heterogeneous network access methods.

-- 4. Access Network Selection To meet the requirements of Mobility Services, a Connected Vehicle is expected to use a mix of different access technologies and access networks.
+Discussion of this key issue describes how cellular networks can support the offloading of data to appropriate local computing infrastructure in an efficient and flexible manner. - Mobility Service Instance Selection Mobility service instances are expected to make use of the capabilities of the distributed computing architecture.
+As application instances will be distributed across both edge and centralized computing infrastructure, this brings a new challenge for connected vehicles how to determine which is the most appropriate mobility service instance to communicate with.
+Discussion of this key issue describes how connected vehicles will be able to select and use mobility service instances. - 3.
+Vehicle System Reachability Connected vehicles exhibit very different usage patterns and encounter more challenging connectivity conditions than most typical mobile devices, such as smartphones.
+With vehicle manufacturers responsible for globally distributed fleets of vehicle with heterogeneous network coverage, discussion of this key issue describes how connected vehicles can be contacted across heterogeneous network access methods. - 4.
+Access Network Selection To meet the requirements of mobility services, a connected vehicle is expected to use a mix of different access technologies and access networks.
 Determining which network to use may consider aspects such as network bandwidth, capacity, coverage and reliability.
-Discussion of this key issue introduces the ways in which a Connected Vehicle can select from two or more Access Networks according to service requirements and network capabilities. - 5.
-Provisioning and Configuration Update With Mobility Services needing to be able to be provisioned in a flexible manner, adjusting to the changes within the numbers of location of Connected Vehicles, it is essential to be able to direct how Connected Vehicles should use the available services.
+Discussion of this key issue introduces the ways in which a connected vehicle can select from two or more access networks according to service requirements and network capabilities. - 5.
+Provisioning and Configuration Update With mobility services needing to be provisioned in a flexible manner, adjusting to the changes within the numbers of locations of connected vehicles, it is essential to be able to direct how connected vehicles should use the available services.
 The required policy may also need to adapt, reflecting the changing services environment.
-Discussion of this key issue describes how configuration parameters and policies can be provisioned to Connected Vehicles. - 6.
-Opportunistic Data Transfer Bandwidth is a resource that needs to be carefully managed in Cellular Networks.
-Discussion of this key issue investigates how cellular network resources can be best leveraged providing data transfer for latency-tolerant Mobility Services used by Connected Vehicles while minimizing the impact to other users of the cellular network.
+Discussion of this key issue describes how configuration parameters and policies can be provisioned to connected vehicles. - 6.
+Opportunistic Data Transfer Bandwidth is a resource that needs to be carefully managed in cellular networks.
+Discussion of this key issue investigates how cellular network resources can be best leveraged providing data transfer for latency-tolerant mobility services used by connected vehicles while minimizing the impact to other users of the cellular network. - Service Continuity In the AECC distributed computing architecture, a vehicle system may be served from different mobility services and IP anchors.
+Differing from edge data offloading and mobility service instance selection, this key issue only considers the case where handover of both mobility service instance and IP anchor takes place. - Geolocation Services Given a set of thousands of geolocation events at any moment and millions of vehicles that change their locations each second and may also change their IP anchors, the network needs to calculate which vehicle needs to receive which notification using what network-providerassigned IP address.

-In order to address these issues, the AECC identified and evaluated a range of potential solutions and has provided recommendations with respect to the different options.
+In order to address these issues, the AECC identified and evaluated a range of potential solutions and has provided recommendations on the different options.